magic-sph/magic/doc/sphinx/outputFiles/outRSpecFiles.rst

              points (thus including the inner core).

-Those files can be read by the python class :py:class:`MagicRSpec <magic.MagicRSpec>` with the following options:
+Those files can be read using the python class :py:class:`MagicRSpec <magic.MagicRSpec>` with the following options:

    >>> # Read the files BrSpec.testa, BrSpec.testb and BrSpec.testc and stack them